SamuelePino/computational-intelligence/lab2/README.md

 ## Structure:

 * Gene: in this solution is represented as an index which corresponds to a specific list of the problem.
-* Genome: it is a list of genes (indexes of the problem) with a specific lenght given by the parameter GENOME_LENGTH.
+* Genome: it is a list of genes (indexes of the problem) with a specific length given by the parameter GENOME_LENGTH.
 * Individual (IND): it is a `Tuple` containing a Genome and its fitness value.
 * Population: it is a list containing a fixed number of individuals.